 - Place a medium-sized bowl of ice water on your work space.

 - Serve!
-(I like cutting the asparagus spears in half horizontally because I love how it looks.)
+(I like cutting the asparagus spears in half vertically because I love how it looks.)

 This post contains Amazon affiliate links for your convenience at no additional cost to you.
 I received the purple asparagus from Melissa’s Produce — as always all opinions are my own.